John Quested (producer)

-John Quested (born 1935) has been the owner and chairman of Goldcrest Films since the early 1990s.
-He began his career as a third assistant director on The Concrete Jungle in 1960 and has gone on to produce many feature films over the course of his career.
+John Quested (born 1935) is an English film producer and director.
+He has been the owner and chairman of Goldcrest Films since the early 1990s.
+He began his career as a third assistant director on The Concrete Jungle in 1960 and has gone on to produce numerous feature films over the course of his career.

+He was married to the actress Barbara Ferris, sister of diver Liz Ferris, from 1960 until her death in 2025.
+The couple had three children together.